 What can you bet on at tribal casinos?

 Just like in commercial casinos, slots represent the most popular form of gaming in tribal casinos.
-All tribes that negotiate compacts with states to offer Class III gaming do so primarily to offer slots.
+All tribes that negotiate compacts with states to offer Class III gaming do so primarily to offer real money slots.

 Tribal casinos that are able to offer Class III games also feature a variety of table games such as roulette, craps, and blackjack.
 They can also spread poker games, and indeed some feature especially large and popular live poker rooms.